ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - acknowlwdmwnt number is a track for every byte that has been recvcieved
 - the local hosts sequence number usually matches the remote hosts ack number
 - local hosts ack number usually matches the remote hosts sequenne number
+- may contain ranges indicating the start and the end byte.
+Ack contains informaation for the next packet

 seq 1000
 ack 1000